-- Taking to your own expert; - Talking to lawyers who have previously deposed the expert. - Collect and review deposition testimony the expert has given in other cases. - Read what the expert is written on the topic. - Run a Lexis/Westlaw search on the expert.
-You may find the expert was previously the subject of a Daubert/ Robinson challenge. - Run a Lexis/Westlaw search on the testing method, equipment or other specific data used by the expert. - Run a general internet search on the expert.
-108
+- Talking to your own expert; - Talking to lawyers who have previously deposed the expert. - Collecting and reviewing deposition testimony the expert has given in other - Reading what the expert is written on the topic. - Running a Lexis/Westlaw search on the expert.
+You may find the expert was previously the subject of a Daubert/ Robinson challenge. - Running a Lexis/Westlaw search on the testing method, equipment or other specific data used by the expert. - Running a general internet search on the expert.87 explains some common scientific terms and statistical methodology.89

 Also become familiar with the technology used by the expert.
-A lawyer may also consult the Reference Manual on Scientific Evidence published by the Federal Judicial Center.
-The manual explains some common scientific terms and statistical methodology.
-110
+A lawyer may also consult the Reference Manual on Scientific Evidence published by Federal Judicial Center.
+88 The manual

 Timing of the expert challenge.
 The best time to bring a challenge is after it is too late for the opposing party to designate a new expert.
-Therefore, striking an expert just before trial or during trial may be the most devastating to you opponent.
-111 Remember that testimony that does not satisfy Daubert "is . . . legally, no evidence," and cannot support a verdict.
-112 Be very careful when using this tactic.
+Therefore, striking an expert just before trial or during trial may be the most devastating to you opponent.90 Remember that testimony that does not satisfy Daubert "is . . . legally, no evidence," and cannot support a verdict.91 Be very careful when using this tactic.
 Consider whether the court is likely to grant a continuance in order to give the opposing party time to find a new expert.
 Additionally, the judge may have little tolerance for such tactics.
 Also look closely at local rules.
-113
+92